LeanneLL/AS-system/README.md

      │  uie-main.py
      ```

-   3. Below is an example for assigning surveillance interval for different risk of patients
+   3. Below is an example for classifying patient risk level and assigning the surveillance interval

       ```
       python uie-main.py